 As you may know, macronutrients are nutrients needed by the body in large quantities.
 These substances provide calories or energy and are needed to perform bodily functions and survive.
 They are grouped as carbohydrates (carbs), proteins and fats.
 Calories from fat are more dense that those from carbs or proteins.
 This is the case since 1 gram of fat equals 9 calories, whereas 1 gram of protein or carb equal 4 calories.

-This calorie density has propagated the belief that fat makes you fat and that fat is not good for you.
+This calorie density has propagated the belief that it makes you fat and that is not good for you.
 But the reality is that not all calories are created equal.
 The quality of the calories, not necessarily the quantity, is what matters most.
 The food you eat impacts your bodily functions (mood, energy, metabolism, hormonal, digestive, circulatory, and immune system, etc.) in diverse forms.
 In other words, 300 calories from a cake are totally different than 300 calories from an avocado; they produce a different set of physiological reactions and affect metabolism and body composition differently.

 FAT and FAT LOSS

-- Research published in the Journal of the American Medical Association reported that a high-fat low-carbohydrate diet had more successful results associated to fat loss and weight-loss maintenance over time.
+- Research published in the Journal of the American Medical Association reported that a high-fat low-carbohydrate diet had more successful results associated to loss and weight-loss maintenance over time.

 - Another study published in Science Daily concluded that those eating high-fat diets experienced faster metabolisms compared to those on low-fat, high-carb diets.

 The above research does not necessarily mean that carbs are bad.
 Here we are talking about non-healthy carbs (white flour products, sweets, baked goods, potato chips, french fries, etc.), not complex carbs (vegetables, beans, lentils, quinoa, brown rice, etc.).
-These unhealthy carb sources raise the blood sugar, spike insulin levels, and consequently slow the metabolism and lead to fat storage in the body.
+These unhealthy carb sources raise the blood sugar, spike insulin levels, and consequently slow the metabolism and lead to storage in the body.
 At the same time, this whole process induces cravings and overeating, creating a vicious cycle.
 So, try to avoid the regular consumption of simple carbs.